DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

      - Data labeling can help ensure that controls are applied to the right systems and data.
      - Data labels are crucial to identify the classification level of information contained on the media, and labeling data at creation helps to ensure that it is properly handled throughout its lifecycle.
      - Requiring all media to have a label means that when unlabeled media is found, it should immediately be considered suspicious.
 This helps to prevent mistakes that might leave sensitive data unlabeled.
      - Tagging: Tags that include information about the lifespan of the data and when it has expired can help with lifecycle management processes.
 Tags can be as simple as timestamps, or they can include additional metadata like the data type, creator, or purpose that can help inform the retention and disposal process.
 Metadata tagging allow organisations to use technical tools like DLP and DRM to handle and track data, based on its type and content.
+Asset tagging is used to make sure that individuals working with assets can determine the security level or practices they require.
   - 🏷️**Data Collection Limitation**: Providing ✏️consent, or agreeing to data collection and use, is important in many data collection scenarios and may be required by law. ✏️Only required data is collected, that individuals are made aware of the data collection, and that they consent to the collection.
 Similarly, data should only be collected ✏️lawfully and via fair methods.
 Prevent loss by not collecting unnecessary sensitive data. 🥇Sometimes it is better to collect limited information🥇
-  - 🏷️**Data Location**: keep duplicate copies of backups, on- and off-site
+  - 🏷️**Data Location**: keep duplicate copies of backups, on- and off-site.
+Data location, particularly at rest, may drive compliance requirements based on local or national laws.
+This concern drives the majority of data location concerns
   - 🏷️**Storage**: define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data.
 It is cost effective to purchase high-quality media to contain sensitive data becuase the value of the data often far exceeds the cost of the media.
 This makes more expensive media that may have a longer life span or additional capabilities like encryption support a good choice for sensitive data.
 Backup media should be protected with the same level of protection afforded the data it contains e.g using a secure offsite storage facility.
 Backup tapes should be removed from service when they begin to generate errors.
   - **Data Remanence**: data remaining on media after typical erasure; Remanence describes data left on media after an attempt is made to remove the data.
 - 🔥sanitization is a series of processes that removes data from a system or media while ensuring that the data is unrecoverable by any means.
 Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered. 📝Note: Downgrading systems and media is rare due to the difficulty of ensuring that sanitization is complete.
 The need to completely wipe (or destroy) the media that systems use means that the ✏️cost of reuse is often significant and may exceed the cost of purchasing a new system or media i.e sanitazation cost ▶ cost of new media.